-- Exercise with a family walk after dinner.
+- Go for a family walk after dinner.

-- Add mandarin oranges, sliced strawberries, or other fruit to a salad.
+- Add fruits, such as mandarin oranges, grapes, or sliced strawberries, to a salad.

-- Cook with heart-healthy oils such as olive oil or canola oil.
-Mix them with red vinegar for a heart-healthy salad dressing.
+- Cook with heart-healthy oils, such as olive oil or canola oil.
+Then, mix them with red vinegar for a heart-healthy salad dressing.

-You can get more healthy living ideas and tips from your local Extension agent and your medical provider.
+For more healthy living ideas and tips, contact your local Extension office and your medical provider.

 Adapted and excerpted from: